 LSU Tigers football is entrenched in tradition.
-You don’t want to travel to Death Valley on Saturday night.
-Play “Callin’ Baton Rouge,” and every LSU football fan loses their mind.
-The No. 18 jersey is a symbol of leadership and work ethic for the unheralded players on LSU’s roster, but there’s another jersey holding even more weight in recent years.
+You don't want to travel to Death Valley on Saturday night if you're an opposing player.
+Play "Callin' Baton Rouge," and every LSU football fan loses their mind.
+The No. 18 jersey is a symbol of leadership and work ethic for the unheralded players on LSU's roster, but there's another jersey holding even more weight in recent years.

 LSU Players to Wear Jersey Number 7

 Second-team All-SEC (2019); Sixth-round pick in NFL Draft

 Grant Delpit, Safety (2019)

 D.J.
 Chark, Wide Receiver (2017)

 Second-Team All-SEC (2017); Second-round pick in NFL Draft

 Leonard Fournette, Running Back (2014-16)

 Single-season record for rushing yards (1,953); First-Team All-American (2015)

 Tyrann Mathieu, Safety (2010-11)